nyaabyte/nr/impl/nrtf/SPEC.md

 7. Consistent Parsing: Whitespace is insignificant except within quoted strings.
 Multiple spaces collapse.
 Trailing spaces ignored.
 8. Time Skew: Large skew events optionally logged for operator time-sync alerts.
 9. Partial Frames: In streaming transports, frames MUST terminate with a blank line (double newline) to delimit.
 Incomplete frames time out.
 10. Encryption: NRTF itself does not provide encryption.
-Rely on TLS per Net spec.
+Rely on TLS (or equivalent) per Net spec.

 ## Generic Data Transport

-Lightweight routes let instances store generic structured data, search, coordinate cache, sync, and manage user‑scoped records.
-Detailed flow lives in Net spec; this section only lists message schema stubs.
+Lightweight routes let instances store generic structured data, search, coordinate cache, sync, and manage scoped records.
+Detailed flow lives in the Net spec, this section only lists message schema stubs.
+Implementations that do not support a given application schema MUST still preserve and forward the canonical NRTF frame unchanged (unless their policy blacklists that schema), and Identity Servers MUST store at least the canonical frame with minimal metadata when the schema is not blacklisted.

 Core categories:

 - Data store, retrieve, delete
 - Search (query and index update)
 - Cache (request, response, invalidate)
-- User data and profile
 - Federation sync (delta updates)

 Single illustrative frame: